jorendewachter/techdsc/Technological_Sovereignty_Green_Paper_V2.md

 out alternative systems such as the commons and other economic models of technological development and management.

+114) It is clear, in this respect, that our education systems should reflect, and educate, much more on the crucial role of technology in society, and the concept of Technological Sovereignty.
+Approaches such as MOOCs (Massive Open Online Courses) can play a crucial role in this respect, providing a publicly available repository of knowledge and understanding.

 ##### 4.3.2.2.
 From open standards to technology that can be understood

 114) The principles of open standards and the Right to Repair lead us to a possible "right to understand".
 It